 III.
 STUDENT TEACHING PLACEMENT IN SCHOOL WHERE EDUCATOR IS EMPLOYED

 Revised: July 2021

 A teacher candidate may complete their student teaching at their place of employment provided three conditions are met.
-The first, the teacher candidate must take a leave of absence from their current job.
-The second, the teacher candidate must submit a letter from their HR department, which states they will be on a leave of absence from the district or school for the duration of their student teaching and will complete their student teaching in the area they are applying for certification in.
-And third, the teacher candidate’s place of employment is able to meet all Connecticut student teaching requirements.
+First, the teacher candidate must take a leave of absence from their current job.
+Second, the teacher candidate must submit a letter from their HR department, which states they will be on a leave of absence from the district or school for the duration of their student teaching and will complete their student teaching in the area they are applying for certification in.
+Third, the teacher candidate’s place of employment is able to meet all Connecticut student teaching requirements.